 All submissions to the prize must be in English.
-First submissions should be made by following the general call of the ESA 2020 conference and all submissions will be considered for presentation at the conference.
+First submissions should be made by following the general call of the ESA 2021 conference and all submissions will be considered for presentation at the conference.
 Please place “(Essay Prize)” after the title of your submission in EasyChair to indicate that you want your submission to be considered for the prize.
 The selection of the prize winner will be broken down into two stages.
 After the first round of reviews, selected authors will be asked to submit a full conference paper (max.
-3500 words) by the March 22 2020.
+3500 words) by the April 1 2021.
 The recipient of the prize will be selected from this group.
-We aim to announce the winner by the May 1 2020.
+We aim to announce the winner by May 1 2021.

 The ESA Essay Prize is named after a co-founder and the first secretary of The European Society for Aesthetics, Fabian Dorsch (1974 – 2017).
 Its former winners include Servaas van der Berg (2017), Mark Windsor (2018), Irene Martínez Marín (2019), and Jeremy Page (2020).